gabezurita/learn-to-program/README.md

 * Read: Domain concepts -- <a href="http://coding.smashingmagazine.com/2011/05/25/introduction-to-dns-explaining-the-dreaded-dns-delay/" target="_blank">DNS intro</a>, <a href="http://skillcrush.com/2012/04/24/dns/" target="_blank">DNS in-depth</a>, <a href="http://skillcrush.com/2012/07/03/ip-address-2/" target="_blank">IP Address</a>
 * Read: <a href="http://skillcrush.com/2012/04/02/html/" target="_blank">What's HTML?</a>

-As an alternative course to any of the below: Udemy has excellent content, though their courses tend to be expensive.
-Be sure to look for sales there, you can regularly get $200 courses for only $10 (yes, 95% off!).
-I repeat, do not pay full price, as [Udemy regularly has sales](https://www.reddit.com/r/learnprogramming/comments/6rc5tf/how_often_do_udemy_courses_go_on_sale/) (like a mattress store).
+Now, on to the nitty gritty: web developemnt!
+In the below secion, I've linked various free online courses.
+As an alternative to any of the below, Udemy has excellent content, though their courses tend to be expensive.
+Be sure to look for sales there–you can regularly get $200 courses for only $10 (yes, 95% off!).
+Do not pay full price, as [Udemy regularly has sales](https://www.reddit.com/r/learnprogramming/comments/6rc5tf/how_often_do_udemy_courses_go_on_sale/) (just like a mattress store).

 ## [HTML](http://devdocs.io/html/) & [CSS](http://devdocs.io/css/)
 HTML (Hypertext Markup Language) and CSS (Cascading Style Sheets) are two of the core technologies of the web.
 HTML provides the structure of the page, CSS the (visual and aural) layout, for a variety of devices.
 Check [World Wide Web Consortium (W3C)](https://www.w3.org/standards/webdesign/htmlcss) for more info.